-Average Net Price of Attendance
+Average Institutional Net Price

-Average net price is calculated for full-time, first-time degree/certificateseeking undergraduates who received grant or scholarship aid from the federal government, state/local government, or the institution anytime during the full aid year.
+Average net price is calculated for full-time, first-time degree/certificateseeking undergraduates who were awarded grant or scholarship aid from the federal government, state/local government, or the institution anytime during the full aid year.
+For public institutions, this includes only students who paid the in-state or in-district tuition rate.
 Other sources of grant aid are excluded.
 Average net price is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship aid from the total cost of attendance.
-Total cost of attendance is the sum of published tuition and required fees (lower of in-district or in-state for public institutions), books and supplies, and the weighted average room and board and other expenses.
+Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the weighted average room and board and other expenses.